dan-wagner/DMHEE_HIV/README.md

 ![Structure of HIV Cohort Model](docs/Diagrams/HIV-Model.png)

 The diagram depicts a model which characterizes the prognosis of an HIV-positive patient in terms of four health states.
 Importantly, the model assumes that a patient cannot move to a less severe disease state.
 While this assumption may not be true today, this exercise is strictly meant as a teaching tool to illustrate the underlying methods.

+State A
--   **State A**: Less severe HIV state with CD4 cell count of 200-500 cells/mm^3.
+  : Less severe HIV state with CD4 cell count of 200-500 celss/mm^3.

+State B
--   **State B**: More severe HIV state with CD4 cell count less than 200 cells/mm^3.
+  : More severe HIV state with CD4 cell count less than 200 cells/mm^3.

+State C
--   **State C**: AIDS.
+  : AIDS.

+State D
--   **State D**: Death (Absorbing state).
+  : Death (Absorbing state).

 For the purpose of this exercise, treatment effects are measured in terms of Life-Years.
 Meanwhile, costs are measured in terms of the annual treatment costs